-The Council has attained the Gold Award in the prestigious Royal Society for the Prevention of Accidents (RoSPA) Occupational Health and Safety Programme.
+Health and Safety - the Council has attained the Gold Award in the prestigious Royal Society for the Prevention of Accidents (RoSPA) Occupational Health and Safety Programme.
 This is in recognition of an excellent safety record.
 The Award is only given to those organisations that have demonstrated their commitment to continuous improvement in accident and ill health prevention.

-The Council continues to qualify for Investors in People (IIP) accreditation following an independent review.
+Development of Staff - the Council continues to qualify for Investors in People (IIP) accreditation following an independent review.
 This is a national quality standard for the training and development of employees.